heitortessaro/heitortessaro/README.md

 ## My Portfolio & Projects
 You can access **[my portfolio with this link](https://portifolio-heitortessaro.vercel.app/)**.
 The page is under constant development.
 If you have any feedback, please, let me know.

-You can also find the list of projects I have developed during the Web Development course at Trybe using this [link](https://github.com/heitortessaro/trybe-projects-organizer/blob/main/README.md).
+You can also find a list of the main projects I have developed during the Web Development course at Trybe using this [link](https://github.com/heitortessaro/trybe-projects-organizer/blob/main/README.md).
 The Readme file contains the links for each GitHub project, a brief description, and the main technologies used.
-(The list is not finished)

 ## My GitHub Stats
 <div align="center">